elmahio/documentation/docs/logging-to-elmah-io-from-express.md

 # Logging to elmah.io from Express

+> The elmah.io integration for Express has been deprecated.
+For details on how to log errors to elmah.io from Express, check out [https://github.com/elmahio/other-language-examples/blob/master/Node-Express/log.js](https://github.com/elmahio/other-language-examples/blob/master/Node-Express/log.js).

 That's right. elmah.io doesn't only work with .NET.
 To integrate elmah.io into a Node Express web application, install the [elmah.io](https://www.npmjs.com/package/elmah.io) npm package

 ```powershell